5 Best VPN Chrome Extensions in 2018 (that actually work!)

 Do keep in mind that NordVPN’s Chrome extension is a proxy.
 As such, it’s strictly related to Chrome traffic.
 Any outside activities, like torrenting or Skype, will need the desktop client to be launched.

 Did we mention NordVPN has amazing mobile VPN apps as well?
-If you’re looking for better privacy on your Android or iOS device, definitely give this VPN a go — we recommend it.
+If you’re looking for better privacy on your Android or iOS device, definitely give this VPN a go — we recommend it, as do tons of actual users.

 Most feature-packed VPN extension